Python

 A good warm-start can reduce the overall number of iterations required to solve

 a problem.
-1d Numpy arrays x,y,s
+1d Numpy arrays x,y,s are (optional) warm-start overrides if

 you wish to set these manually rather than use solution to the last problem as